Top Va. Republican Senator Edited 1968 Yearbook With Blackface Photos, Racial Slurs

 Northam has faced widespread calls for his resignation.

-Norment condemned blackface, but dismissed the current focus on his yearbook as political.
+Norment condemned blackface but dismissed the current focus on his yearbook as political.

 "With 114 editions of The Bomb available online dating back to 1885, I am not surprised that those wanting to engulf Republican leaders in the current situations involving the governor, lt. governor, and attorney general would highlight the yearbook from my graduation a half century ago," he said.